Ryan Dinwiddie: Winnipeg Blue Bombers

-After an injury to Winnipeg Blue Bombers starting quarterback Kevin Glenn in the 4th quarter of the CFL East Division Final on November 18, 2007, Dinwiddie was pressed into action.
+Dinwiddie joined the Winnipeg Blue Bombers in August 2006.
+This reunited him with Doug Berry, Winnipeg's head coach who been Montreal's offensive coordinator the year before.
+Dinwiddie's first significant playing time came early in the 2006 regular season finale in B.C., when Winnipeg's starting quarterback, Kevin Glenn, went down to an ankle sprain.

+During the off-season, before the 2007 CFL season, Dinwiddie attempted to join Arizona Rattlers of the Arena Football League, lasting for three weeks with the Rattlers before learning that his CFL contract precluded him from playing during the 2007 Arena Football League season.

+In the 2007 regular season, Dinwiddie's most noteworthy playing time came when Glenn went down to a knee injury against the Hamilton Tiger-Cats on September 15.
+In the East Division Final, Glenn left the game in the 4th quarter with a broken left arm, and Dinwiddie was pressed into action.
 He made his first CFL start for the Blue Bombers against the Saskatchewan Roughriders in the 2007 Grey Cup, won by Saskatchewan 23 to 19.
 Dinwiddie gave up 3 interceptions to James Johnson.

-Making just his second career CFL start (and first career CFL regular season start) on July 24, 2008, Dinwiddie moved the ball, avoided sacks and kept plays alive.
-He finished 24 of 39 for 450 yards and one touchdown with no interceptions.
-Dinwiddie also ran for 26 yards on six carries to lead the Blue Bombers to their first win of the season.
+In the 2008 regular season, Dinwiddie's most noteworthy moment came after Winnipeg started 0-4.
+Berry decided to start Dinwiddie instead of Glenn in game 5 against the Calgary Stampeders because he "tried to shake up his troops to get in the win column."
+Making just his second career CFL start (and first career CFL regular season start), Dinwiddie moved the ball, avoided sacks and kept plays alive.
+He finished 24 of 39 for 450 yards and one touchdown with no interceptions, ran for 26 yards on six carries, and threw a 35-yard touchdown pass to Romby Bryant with 12 seconds left to give the Blue Bombers their first win of the season.

 Dinwiddie's success was short-lived with the Blue Bombers, however.
-During his 3 years as a backup in Winnipeg, his career CFL statistics are 58.2% completion percentage, for 1,581 yards, 6 Touchdowns and 9 Interceptions, for a Passer Rating of 73.8.
+During his 3 years as a backup in Winnipeg, his career CFL statistics are 58.2% completion percentage, for 1,581 yards, 6 Touchdowns and 9 Interceptions, for a passer rating of 73.8.
 He also rushed the ball 23 times for 112 yards, 1 Touchdown, and 2 Fumbles.

 Dinwiddie was released at the beginning of the Blue Bombers 2009 training camp.

 Saskatchewan Roughriders

-On May 26, 2010 it was announced that Dinwiddie had signed a contract with the Saskatchewan Roughriders.
-After serving as the back-up to Darian Durant for two years, Dinwiddie was released on January 19, 2012.
+On May 26, 2010, it was announced that Dinwiddie had signed a contract with the Saskatchewan Roughriders.
+Dinwiddie was once again reunited with Doug Berry, who was now Saskatchewan's offensive coordinator.
+In 2010, Dinwiddie served as back-up to Darian Durant.
+The Roughriders went to the Grey Cup, and lost to the Montreal Alouettes 21-18.

+In 2011, Dinwiddie was once again the back-up to Durant.
+Saskatchewan started 1-7, and fired new head coach Greg Marshall, as well as Berry.
+Dinwiddie started three games at the end of the season when Durant was out with injury.

+Dinwiddie was released on January 19, 2012.
 He retired as a player shortly thereafter.